NexusRaven45545/StolymAPP/README.md

 # Stolym Studios

-**The official app.**
-iOS/iPadOS – Alpha v1.8 out now (sideloading)
-Windows – Alpha 0.0.1 out now
+**Official application of Stolym Studios** iOS/iPadOS – Alpha v1.8 available now (sideloading) Windows – Alpha v0.0.1 available now

-### Current status
+### Current Status

-- **iOS/iPadOS**: First public alpha available (IPA in Releases)
+* **iOS/iPadOS**: First public alpha available (IPA in *Releases*)
-- **Windows**: First public alpha available (EXE in Tags)
+* **Windows**: First public alpha available (EXE in *Releases*)
-- **Android**: Planned for Winter 2025 (Alpha Version)
+* **Android**: Planned for Winter 2025 (Alpha release)
-- **MacOS**: Planned for Winter 2025 (Alpha Version)
+* **macOS**: Planned for Winter 2025 (Alpha release)

-This repository contains the latest builds:
+### Repository Contents

-- Sideloadable IPA for iOS/iPadOS
+* Sideloadable IPA for iOS/iPadOS
-- Executable for Windows
+* Executable for Windows

+### Version Policy

+We do **not** skip version numbers.
-**NOTE: Regarding the app versions, we are not skipping them.
-We only release app versions that work properly and are free of major bugs.
-Some builds may compile successfully, but still contain bugs or unplanned issues, and therefore are not released.**
+Only stable and functional builds are published.
+Some internal builds may compile successfully but remain unreleased if they contain major bugs or unplanned issues.

+### Development Note

-Early alpha = expect bugs, crashes, missing features, rough UI…
+This is an **early alpha**: expect bugs, crashes, incomplete features, and a rough UI.
-But the core is here, it’s alive, and updates are coming in hot.
+However, the foundation is in place — the project is alive, evolving, and updates are rolling out quickly.

+### Feedback

-Your feedback, bug reports, and ideas are extremely welcome.
+Your feedback, bug reports, and ideas are invaluable.
-Open an issue or DM me anywhere — I read everything.
+You can open an issue here or contact me directly — every message is read.

-Thank you for being here at the very beginning.
+Thank you for being part of the very beginning.

-– Stolym
-November 2025
+Souhaites-tu que je t’en fasse aussi une version un peu plus « marketing » (plus dynamique, plus claire pour des visiteurs GitHub) ou tu préfères garder ce ton plus “devlog sobre” ?